 The California Berkeley Golden Bears basketball team plays at Haas Pavilion.
 Their regular season runs from October to February.

 The first place I recommend looking for California Berkeley Golden Bears basketball tickets is on TicketLiquidator.
 You can find tickets to sold-out games or better seats than what may be offered on the official site.
-Click here to find tickets to all of their home games this season.

 If you want to stay near the games, you will find a variety of great options nearby.
 Three of the closest and best places to stay include:

 You will also find several just outside of downtown.
 Many of the top options are near University Avenue on the western side of campus.
 Click here to read recent guest reviews and to book your hotel on TripAdvisor.com.

 It's easy to get to all of the California Berkeley Golden Bears games from anywhere in the Bay Area.